Finding Her Medium

 “It was a very heady time to be there, and it was so much fun to do that sort of guerrilla-in-the-streets film making,” she says.
 “And being a 20-something in New York when you could afford to live in Manhattan!”

 Her thesis project, an hour-long film titled A Man Around the House, won the Student Academy Award in 1981.
-“They flew me out to California, she says.
+“They flew me out to California,” she says.
 “There was a big ceremony and it was — I have to say, it was overwhelming.”

 She married another writer, Richard Howorth, and they began writing scripts with the idea of doing an independent production.
 “We made some headway,” she says.
 “We got some New York producers interested.
 We ended up optioning a bunch of screenplays.”